 K-12 STEM partners

-The College of Engineering offers fun and engaging STEM-based activities for pre-college aged students through its many partnerships.
+The College of Engineering offers exciting and engaging STEM-based activities for pre-college aged students through its many partnerships.

 The College of Engineering offers several camps designed to teach elementary, middle and high school aged students engineering and computer and information science skills.
 Through these camps, our faculty and students inspire the next generation of engineers and and computer scientists.
 Camps are offered for students ages 7 to 17, from June through August.
 In 2016, the college impacted the lives of more than 500 K-12 students through its camps.